ShawHahnLab/chiimp/docs/README.md

 so a short name is given in both the report and this spreadsheet for recognized alleles.
-In this spreadsheet the alleles are *not* duplicated for homozygous cases, as the columns specifically refer to the unique sequences identified in the data for the first and second most prominent candidate sequence.
-(In the report, candidate homozygous cases have the same allele shown twice.)
+In this spreadsheet the alleles are *not* duplicated for homozygous cases, as the columns specifically refer to the unique sequences identified in the data for the first and second most prominent candidate sequences.
+(In the report, candidate homozygous cases do have the same allele shown twice.)

+**Have a look at the other files and folders in `results/`.**

 The other output files and folders provide *much* more detail, down to the level of each unique sequence identified.
 Except for the alignment and